SESYNC-ci/CSI-2015/Lessons/R/02_data-types.md

 A data frame is the most common way of storing data in R, and if used systematically makes data analysis easier.
 Under the hood, a data frame is a list of equal-length vectors.
 This makes it a 2-dimensional structure, so it shares properties of both the matrix and the list.
 This means that a data frame has names(), colnames(), and rownames(), although names() and colnames() are the same thing.
 The length() of a data frame is the length of the underlying list and so is the same as ncol(); nrow() gives the number of rows.

+A data.frame is one of the most commonly used objects in R. Just think of a data.frame like a table, or a spreadsheet, with rows and columns and numbers, text, etc. in the cells.
+A very special thing about the data.frame in R is that it can handle multiple types of data - that is, each column can have a different type.
+Like in the below table the first column is of numeric type, the second a factor, and the third character.

 You create a data frame using data.frame(), which takes named vectors as input:

 ```r